Faculty

 Plastic and Craniofacial Surgery

 Jose A. Castro Garcia, M.D., is a plastic and craniofacial surgeon.
-He is an Assistant Professor for the Department of Surgery at Texas Tech University Health Sciences Center El Paso.
+He is a clinical instructor for the Department of Surgery at Texas Tech University Health Sciences Center El Paso.

 Dr. Castro Garcia is a graduate of Autonomous University of San Luis Potosi, San Luis Potosi, Mexico where he received his Doctorate of Medicine in 2004.
 He completed his general surgery residency at Texas Tech University Health Sciences Center El Paso Department of Surgery in 2012.